-SCHLÜTER GMBH.
-GERMANY

-Spotless Printing

-Companies printing primary and secondary packaging for the pharmaceutical industry are subject to strict guidelines in terms of hygiene, quality and printing standards.
+SCHLÜTER GMBH, GERMANY Spotless Printing Companies printing primary and secondary packaging for the pharmaceutical industry are subject to strict guidelines in terms of hygiene, quality and printing standards.
 With five Speedmaster SM 102 models, the Schlüter GmbH & Co.
 KG from Schönebeck (Elbe), in Germany, is one of the most successful print shops operating within this market segment.
 Managing Director Andreas Schlüter reports on his experiences with SM 102.
 Mr. Schlüter, which customer segment and job spectrum do you cater to?

 ANDREAS SCHLÜTER: We are involved in advertising printing in the classical sense.
 We mostly produce primary and secondary packaging for the pharmaceutical industry, for which approximately 70 percent of our products are destined.
 This is the segment where we have experienced the strongest growth.
 While Germany is our most important market, we also supply goods to France, Austria, Italy, Switzerland and Poland.
 In our company, the manufacture is divided spatially according to products, with primary and secondary packaging for the pharmaceutical industry housed in an adjoining complex of buildings.
 The production not only of primary but also secondary packaging materials is carried out in accordance with the regulations for the manufacture of primary packaging.
 Access to the production halls takes place via security gates.
 Employees and visitors may only enter the halls which are equipped with cutting-edge air purification systems when dressed in hygienic, protective clothing.
 This may seem excessive at first, but it ensures that all employees feel obliged to conform to uniformly high hygiene and quality standards which, after all, are designed for the customer's benefit.
 The aluminium foil we print is used as covering foil in the production of blister packaging and thus comes into direct contact with drugs.
-This explains the extensive efforts and investment we have made to create quasi cleanroom conditions in our production halls.

-Which requirements are your presses expected to fulfill?
+This explains the extensive efforts and investment we have made to create quasi cleanroom conditions in our production halls Which requirements are your presses expected to fulfill?

 ANDREAS SCHLÜTER: We believe in using only cutting-edge printing presses, from prepress to finishing, via flexographic printing and sheet offset.
 We are currently working to completely network our company.
 Our oldest Speedmaster, an SM 102-2 with perfecting device and the CutStar sheeter, is a 2000 model.
-This is complemented by two separate production areas.
-With this, we have succeeded two more two-color Speedmaster SM 102 models, one of which is in advancing to the top echelons of the packaging industry within equipped with CutStar, another Speedmaster SM 102-8, an SM 102-10 the last ten years. with CutStar, an SM 52-4 and three flexo presses.
-All our printing High standards, cutting-edge technology and motivated presses are water-cooled to prevent them from releasing any emisemployees also pay off, as shown by our error and complaint rate sions; this is a further important prerequisite when printing primary at only around 0.2 percent.
-The majority of complaints are mainly and secondary packaging.
-Our most recent measurement of air related to pre-suppliers and shipping companies and are internal particles in the press room demonstrated that we maintain cleanrather than made by our customers.
-The print quality doesn't cause any problems.
-These are extremely positive values, which are room conditions and that surgery could even be carried out there - hypothetically, of course.
-Standards of cleanliness like these can confirmed time and again by external audits and by encouraging only be achieved with ultra-modern equipment. feedback from our customers.
+This is complemented by two more two-color Speedmaster SM 102 models, one of which is equipped with CutStar, another Speedmaster SM 102-8, an SM 102-10 with CutStar, an SM 52-4 and three flexo presses.
+All our printing presses are water-cooled to prevent them from releasing any emissions; this is a further important prerequisite when printing primary and secondary packaging.
+Our most recent measurement of air particles in the press room demonstrated that we maintain clean-room conditions and that surgery could even be carried out there - hypothetically, of course.
+Standards of cleanliness like these can only be achieved with ultra-modern equipment.
 What factors led you to the Speedmaster SM 102?